Have you ever had a client tell you that you’re not charging enough?

 I’m always seeking ways to reach more ideal clients, so I’m familiar with the concept of “turning clients off” by not charging enough…

-I’m a business owner who pursues “the art of good business” and I’m always seeking ways to streamline my process and reach more ideal clients so I’m familiar with the concept of “turning clients off” by pricing too low, but it wasn’t until I experienced it up close and personal, that I was able to transform my mindset around always trying to give the “best possible price” (i.e. lowest possible price) for each line item.If you want to do beautiful work for years to come, you must set a minimum standard for your work.
-Click To Tweet
+but it wasn’t until I experienced “pricing too low” up close and personal, that I was able to transform my mindset around always trying to give the “best possible price” (i.e. the lowest possible price) for each line item in a proposal.

-In my case, the mother of the groom was in charge of the wedding flowers; totally and completely in charge.
-When I quoted her a price for centerpieces based on the ideal budget she gave me of about $7,000, she came back to me with concerns that the centerpiece pricing seemed low for what we had discussed.
-I agreed!
+In this case, the mother of the groom was in charge of the wedding flowers and she gave me an estimated budget of about $7,000.
+When I quoted her a price for centerpieces based on the ideal budget, she came back to me with concerns that the centerpiece pricing seemed low for what we had discussed.
+And I had to agree!

 She was right.
 I didn’t quote what she wanted.
 I tried to provide a quote within the budget she gave me, but I didn’t actually quote what she wanted.

-I updated a quote for what it would *really* cost to get the look she wanted and she ended up spending quite a bit more.
+She told me to up the budget a few hundred dollars per table and I updated her quote for what it would *really* cost to get the look she wanted and she ended up spending quite a bit more.
+And happily.

-It didn’t bother her one bit.
+It didn’t bother her one bit to come in over budget.
 She was more than happy to pay to get what she wanted.

 This gig was a big one for me and she was an ideal client.
-She was kind, had great taste and was more than willing to pay to get what she wanted.
+She was kind, yet particular.
+She had great taste and was more than willing to pay to get what she wanted (gardenias, peonies, sweet peas, lush floral table runners….you get the picture).
 She was creative, smart and no-nonsense.
-(She was my kinda gal.)
+(In short, she was my kinda gal.)